Mon – Fri 8:30am to 5:00pm

 4. Balance Patterns with Solids

-Combine patterned tiles with solid-color ones in order not to overwhelm the area.
-Place bold patterns strategically, such as around a seating area or as a border decoration.
+Combine patterned tiles with solid-color ones to avoid overwhelming the area.
+Additionally, place bold patterns strategically—such as around a seating area or as a border decoration—to draw attention without overpowering the overall design.
+This approach maintains balance while still adding character and flair to your outdoor space.

 5. Consider the Layout and Flow